takigama/HomeAutomationExperiments/Tasmota-Micro/README.md

 ## Putting it together

-Personally, my firt one was a hand solder job with a nothing-special type of soldering iron and I found this to be quite easy (though I used a handheld magnifying glass to get the components lined up).
+Personally, my first one was a hand solder job with a nothing-special type of soldering iron and I found this to be quite easy (though I used a handheld magnifying glass to get the components lined up).
 I put the first one together with these tools just to make sure it could be done easily enough.